ChainSafe/game-docs-v2/docs/nft_launchpad/3_tutorial.md

 - **Token Type**: The type of token you want to mint.
 You can choose from `ERC721`, `ERC1155`
 - **Supply**: The number of NFTs you want to mint.
 - **Additional Media**: You can add custom attributes to your NFTs which can be utilized in the game.
 For example, you can add attributes like `power`, `speed`, `health` to a character NFT.
+                        You can also add custom images to your NFTs.
-- **Upload Files**: You can upload files for your NFT.
-This is an optional field.
+- **Upload File**: You need to upload the image for your NFT.
+This is a mandatory field.

-#### NFT Metadata

-Adding Metadata to a token enables games to import detailed information and showcase your token's data.
-Usually, digital assets are identified just by its Token ID.
-Metadata adds extra details to these assets, giving them properties such as a title, a narrative, and visuals.